samuelxyz/drg-analysis/lok1.md

 The 10.06 effective rate of fire at 144 FPS for SMRT Trigger was obtained not by testing, but from the rounding-to-the-next frame theory.
 It's certainly between the tested results for 60fps and 6000fps, so it should be in the right neighborhood.
 Most people get better performance than I do on my potato setup, so I think this is a good FPS value on which to base build and gameplay analysis.
 Just, when I give results that involve timing, take them with a grain of salt.

+Anyway, for the columns in which there *are* known values, you can see that the SMRT build has a slightly more than 50% effective rate of fire advantage over Executioner.
+It also has an exactly 50% bigger magazine, while Executioner has exactly 50% more weakpoint damage per shot.
+So a magazine of each is really quite similar.

 ## General build comparison

 OK so how to analyze this weapon?
 For the graph below, I'll make some simplifying assumptions: